Academic & Physical Accommodations

 A “qualified person with a disability” is defined as one …”who meets the academic and technical standards as requisite to admission or participation in the educational program or activity.”

 A student may choose to disclose his/her disability at any time before, during, or after the admissions process.
-However, students are encouraged to contact the Director of Student Support Services soon after they apply so that appropriate accommodations and/or services can be arranged.
+However, students are encouraged to contact the Director of Student Life soon after they apply so that appropriate accommodations and/or services can be arranged.
 It is the student’s responsibility to request accommodations each semester by completing the Accommodation Request Form.

 It is highly recommended that accommodations be requested at least 30 days prior to the beginning of the semester.
 Students who do not allow adequate time to request services may experience a delay in accommodations.